 Trigonometric functions, identities, equations, radian measure and applications, solution of triangles.
+Course involves solving real world application and evaluating the accuracy of conclusions.
 Pre: MATH 1513.

 +1715 Precalculus

 This course covers various topics in algebra and trigonometry and is suitable for students preparing for Calculus.
 Algebra topics covered include: the study of equations and functions (polynomial, rational, radical, exponential, and logarithmic), graphing and solving equations, systems or equations, and elementary sequences and series.
 Additional topics in trigonometry include: the study of trigonometric functions and their inverses, graphs or trigonometric functions, trigonometric identities, solutions of triangles, law of sines and law of sosines, trigonometric form of complex numbers, and applications.
 Pre: curricular requirements from high school.